fuzeplay/flyer-dev-env-setup-instructions/README.md

   *Install* version 1.4.9 of the **Adafruit AVR Boards** by **Adafruit**

 ### 3.b Install Adafruit Trinket Drivers

-  A "Driver" is software that lets different hardware talk to each other.

-  If you plug your mouse into a laptop, your laptop has Drivers that tell the laptop what kind of mouse it is and how to understand mouse movements and turn those into the cursor moving on your screen.

 ### Install the Drivers on Windows
   If you are using Windows, you will need to install the Arduino drivers.
-After you've completed the above steps, just connect your Fuze board to your Windows laptop via the USB cable and a small dialog box will appear.
+After you've completed the above steps, just connect Zubi Flyer to your computer using the micro USB.

   ![Windows Drivers install box](https://i.stack.imgur.com/7vMay.png)